• PEAK DISTRICT WALKS

 Back in May the husband and I decided to have a day off together and hit the hills.
 He likes to go to high places so we headed out on a Black Hill circular walk, starting at the parking spot on Greenfield Road.
 It was also an opportunity to get started with the Peak District trig bagging challenge!
 This route is quite challenging in places, so isn’t really suitable for small children and you need a decent level of fitness to be able to get over the rough terrain.
 If you want a challenging circular walk around Holmfirth though, this could be the one for you!

 Black Hill is the highest point in West Yorkshire and is part of the Peak District National Park.
 Surprisingly this used to be the highest point in Cheshire!
-The summit is at 582m above sea level, marked by a trig point.
+The summit is at 582m above sea level, marked by a trig point (photo from another walk, read on to find out why!).

 This area is one of my favourite parts of the Peak District as it’s so quiet compared to the busier spots, like Mam Tor or Kinder Scout.
 There are many beautiful walks in Holmfirth and we’ve done a fair few circular walks in the Holme Valley.